 During Easter time, many Colombians feast on food that most Westerners would not associate with this spring holiday.
 Slider turtles, green iguanas and cayman stew are served up in age-old receipes of indigenous people.
 These animals are native to Colombia and plentiful during the spring Easter period.

-To end off today's post, here's some useful Easter vocabulary to take away with you!
+Here's some useful Easter vocabulary to take away with you!
 Happy Easter everyone!:

 La Semana Santa - Holy Week